The new Accessible Information Standard was agreed on 24th June 2015.

 - Their carers and parents

-This includes making sure that people get information in different formats if they need it.
+This includes making sure that people get information in different formats if they need it, such as:

-- Share information about a person’s needs with other NHS providers, when they have given consent or permission.
+- Share information about a person’s needs with other NHS and adult social care providers, when they have consent or permission to do so.

-- Meet the need – make sure that people get information in an accessible way and communication support if they need it.
+- Make sure that people get information in an accessible way and communication support if they need it.